COVID-19 Frequently Asked Questions

 What should I do if I suspect I have contracted COVID-19?

-Currently anyone with a fever and a cough or shortness of breath should assume their illness could be COVID-19 and take steps to protect others in the community and household from the disease.
-If you are sick, stay home and away from other people in your home.
-There is no medication available to treat COVID-19.
-If you are older or have a medical condition including immunosuppression or are pregnant, call your healthcare provider to discuss whether you should be tested.
-If you must go out, wear a mask or cover your face in some way if a mask is unavailable and practice hand washing and social distancing.
+Currently anyone with a fever and a dry cough or shortness of breath should assume their illness could be COVID-19 and take steps to protect others in the community and household from the disease.
+If you feel you are experiencing COVID-19 symptoms, call your healthcare provider to discuss whether you should be tested.
+If you must go out, wear a mask or cover your face in some way if a mask is unavailable and practice handwashing and social distancing.

 Is the City of Sequim operational right now?
 What is the city doing to help?

-While the Sequim Civic Center is currently closed to the public, the city is maintaining essential operations.
-Some employees are still on site performing necessary duties and many are working remotely.
-Sequim has activated an Emergency Coordination Center and is working closely with other agencies and service providers to monitor the evolving situation, plan for coordinated response, provide resources and assistance, and inform the public.
+While the Sequim Civic Center is currently closed to the public, the city is operating.
+Many people are working off site and some are performing duties as necessary at the Civic Center.
+Sequim is working closely with other agencies and service providers to monitor the evolving situation and to provide resources and assistance.